joelmoniz/Git-Manager/README.md

 ## <a name='AddingJARs'/>Adding pde.jar and other .jar files to your classpath

 The `pde.jar` file contains classes responsible for creating the Processing Development Environment itself.
 It must be part of your classpath when building a tool.
 The `core.jar` file does not necessarily need to be added to your classpath, however, you will need to include it if you plan on creating any external tool windows based on `PApplet`.
 On Windows and Linux, these files are located in the Processing distribution folder inside a folder named "lib".
 On Mac OS X, right-click `Processing.app` and use `Show Package Contents` to see the guts.
-The `lib` folder is at `Contents` → `Resources` → `Java` → `lib`.
+The `lib` folder is at `Contents` â†’ `Resources` â†’ `Java` â†’ `lib`.
 For further information about the classes in `pde.jar`, you can see the source [here](http://code.google.com/p/processing/source/browse/trunk/processing#processing/app) and the developer documentation [here](http://processing.googlecode.com/svn/trunk/processing/build/javadoc/everything/index.html).

 If you created a `libs` folder as described above, put the libraries you need to add to your classpath in there.
-In the `Properties` of your Java project, navigate to `Java Build Path` → `Libraries`, and click `Add External JARs`.
+In the `Properties` of your Java project, navigate to `Java Build Path` â†’ `Libraries`, and click `Add External JARs`.
 Select the `.jar` files from the `libs` folder that are required for compiling you project.
 Adjust the `build.properties` file accordingly.

 The `libs` folder is recommended but not a requirement, nevertheless you need to specify where your `jar` files are located in your system in order to add them to the classpath.